 The Group realised cost-saving in production by implementing new automatic production facilities.
-In the long run, by saving the production cost, the Group will be allowed to allocate more resources to enhance our research and development capability and to develop the new variety of products, which will contribute to the expansion of our business and ensure the sustainability of the Group.
+In the long run, by saving the production costs, the Group will be allowed to allocate more resources to enhance the Group's research and development capability and to develop the new variety of products, which will contribute to the expansion of the Group's business and ensure the sustainability of the Group.

-In 2024, the Group will continue to streamline its operation structure in the PRC to maintain its competitiveness.
+In 2025, the Group will continue to streamline its operation structure in the PRC to maintain its competitiveness.
 The Group will continue to implement restructuring of the subsidiaries to achieve cost control over the cost of sales.
 The synergy effect is expected to bring better efficiency and save costs as a whole to the Group.

-Despite the challenging condition of the market in 2023, the Group has continued to strive for enhancing the production efficiency of disposable batteries.
-We believe that the demand from our OEM customers for disposable batteries will grow steadily as the market demand for disposable batteries is generally increasing.
-The Group will also continue to improve the product performance, broadening our private label customer base, and expanding our retail market in 2024.
-The Group will also strive for expanding its product portfolio and upgrading the quality, reliability and durability of our products.
+Despite the challenging condition of the market in 2024, the Group has continued to strive for enhancing the production efficiency of disposable batteries.
+The Group believes that the demand from the Group's OEM customers for disposable batteries will grow steadily as the market demand for disposable batteries is generally increasing.
+The Group will also continue to improve the product performance, broadening its private label customer base, and expanding its retail market in 2025.
+The Group will also strive for expanding its product portfolio and upgrading the quality, reliability and durability of its products.